First of 10 new Charleston-area convenience stores in $50M investment set to open

 Want a free pizza Friday?
 Download the Blaze Pizza app for a giveaway all day Friday.

-As part of the new Mount Pleasant pizzeria's opening celebration, (it actually opens Thursday) Blaze Pizza will give away its signature item 11 a.m. to 11 p.m.
+As part of the new Mount Pleasant pizzeria's opening celebration — it actually opens Thursday — the LeBron James-backed dining concept will give away its signature item 11 a.m. to 11 p.m.
 Friday, and it's trying to break a record with the gratis grub.

 "Our record for free pizzas given out is 2,700, and we’d love for our new Charleston-area restaurant to beat that," company spokesman Joshua Levitt said.